-You also want to be mindful of "point CDPs," which are CDP solutions designed to serve just one primary purpose like the storing of known and unknown data.
+You also want to be mindful of "point CDPs," which are solutions designed to serve just one primary purpose, such as the storage of known or unknown data.
 These point CDPs don't have the full spectrum of capabilities and may not be able to address the evolving needs of your organization.
-They also don't offer combined B2B and B2C capabilities, which means you would have to invest in multiple CDPs-creating more data silos, not fewer.
+They may also lack B2B capabilities and can require extensive customization, potentially adding cost and complexity to your IT environment.